belamov/postgres-range/CONTRIBUTING.md

 There are some scripts that will help you out:

-- `scripts/tests.sh` - running tests with phpunit
+- `cd scripts && ./tests.sh && cd -` - running tests with phpunit
-- `scripts/docs-dev.sh` - hosting docs for development on your http://localhost:8080
+- `cd scripts && ./docs-dev.sh && cd -` - hosting docs for development on your http://localhost:8080
-- `scripts/docs-build.sh` - compiles docs to html. be sure to run this command if you updated documentation
+- `cd scripts && ./docs-build.sh && cd -` - compiles docs to html. be sure to run this command if you updated documentation

 ## Etiquette